ericrosenberg1/reddit-sub-analyzer/README.md

 2. Saved filter presets for All The Subs.
 3. Export to Google Sheets / Airtable.
 4. Webhook or email notifications when auto-ingest discovers notable subs.

 ---

+## Helpdocs

+Deployment, environment, and contributor docs live in the repository README and the `#helpdocs` anchor: <https://github.com/ericrosenberg1/reddit-sub-analyzer#helpdocs>.
+Link to that section from any UI surfaces (footer, settings pages, etc.) so admins always have a canonical reference.

+---